 The mythology Foster created was captivating.
 King Aguar was driven from Thule (now Norway) by the usurper Sligon.
 The deposed monarch fled with his queen and young son, Prince Valiant to the wild fens of Britain.
 Val loses his mother at a young age then decides to venture off to become a knight.
 Along the way he acquires "Flamberge - The Singing Sword," a blade forged by the same mage who created Arthur's legendary Excalibur .
 He is knighted by King Arthur on the field of battle, helps his father reclaim his throne, and later wins the heart of Aleta, Queen of the Misty Isles whom he marries.
 The tales were so epic that Edward, The Duke of Windsor called Prince Valiant the "greatest contribution to English literature in the past hundred years."

 It took Foster fifty to sixty hours a week to produce each Sunday strip but King Features never had to worry about deadline problems because he was always 9 to 12 weeks ahead of schedule.
 Hal never included a locale that he had not personally visited for thematic accuracy.
 In 1944, the Fosters moved to Redding, Connecticut.
 The six-acre lot helped Foster get back to his roots and may have inspired Val's trip to "The New World" (1947).
 The strip also reflected the spirit of its audience.
-During the era of the post-war baby boom, Val wins the heart of Aleta, marries her in 1946, and the two have a son they name Arn (1947).
+During the era of the post-war baby boom, Val wins the heart of Aleta, marries her (1946 - click image at right for the complete panel), and the two have a son they name Arn (1947).

 In addition to his work on Prince Valiant, he illustrated the book The Young Knight in 1945, and had previously done a b&w daily strip in 1943 adapting the popular book The Song of Bernadette (above).
 During this very productive period, he also crafted a "header" strip titled The Medieval Castle.
 This was a removable tier below the Valiant page to accommodate various newspaper formats.
 It was collected into a book of the same title in 1957 by Hastings House.
 This same company published a series of seven books adapting Val's adventures into hardcover with Foster's art utilized throughout in glorious black and white.